vxlang/vxlang-page/README.md

   If procedures are merged due to code optimization, problems may arise.
 - `switch-case` : In the switch-case, when the branch movement is not an IMM value, it may be moved to the original position.
 - `Exception handling` : Currently, the virtual CPU does not support exception handling.

-## Option

-- `--detect-debug` : Checks to see if the process is debugging.
-- `--detect-patch` : Checks if the process memory has been tampered with.
-- `--disable-packer` : It doesn't use packers; it only virtualizes or obfuscates code.
-- `--opt-entry` : Virtualize the program entry point.
-- `--add-on` : Add an extension module (Add-on).

 ## Deploying the full version